TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 11. **DarwinIA magnetism**: Extreme return/drawdown ratio attracts maximum allocation
 12. **Performance fees**: 15% of profits on up to 875K EUR allocated capital

-**The strategy holds 147x more short lots than a pure short could afford.
+**The strategy holds 110x more short lots than a pure short could afford.
 The hedge makes this possible by neutralizing directional risk while the EA systematically strips the hedge away, growing net short exposure at minimum cost until the position is pure short.
-The longs are not a profit source — they are a cost to remove (~$1.23M).
-The profit comes entirely from the shorts' floating P/L as net short exposure grows ($5.10M at $0).
+The longs are not a profit source — they are a cost to remove (~$900K).
+The profit comes entirely from the shorts' floating P/L as net short exposure grows ($3,907,240 at $0).
 Bounces make trimming cheaper (longs closer to breakeven), and drops make the shorts print harder.
-With 55.6K longs to unwind and settings scaled to gross exposure (66/56 at 110K gross, tightening as gross drops, 15s PROTECT cooldown, 1000 max fires), the unwind targets completion by SOL ~$30-40.
+With 41.2K longs to unwind and settings at 66/56 (set and forget — tighten only when actively monitoring or as gross drops, 15s PROTECT cooldown, 1000 max fires), the unwind targets completion by SOL ~$30-40.
 Once pure short, DOGE opened at max size and everything rides to $0 in the VaR compression spiral.
 Then flip long SOL from the bottom and ride the next cycle up.**